TechBabe-Des/Hello-world/README.md

 # Hello-world
 This repository is for practicing the GitHub Flow.
-I am new to coding but i love it!
+I am new to coding but I love it!